 MRI is the main imaging modality for evaluating the state of the prostate gland.
 The MRI can detect the stage of cancer and assess the disease.
 It could also analyze the possible invasion to other structures, such as the external urethral sphincter, rectum, pelvic wall, bladder, or levator ani muscles.

 Therefore, understanding the MR imaging of the gland and pelvic structures can help interpret the cancerous or non-cancerous condition.

 If you are worried about any of the signs you experience, consult with a doctor as soon as possible.
 They can help identify the problem and help soothe the symptoms.
 With proper testing, they can give you a diagnosis and suggest the best form of treatment.
 The treatment will vary according to the patient’s cancer stage.

 In prostate carcinoma, the presence of metastasis to the pelvic lymph node is believed to represent a systematic illness.
-It is also associated with poor diagnoses post radical prostatectomy.
-As a result, other treatments, like hormone therapy instead of surgery, are often recommended.
+It also links with poor diagnoses post radical prostatectomy.
+As a result, other treatments, like hormone therapy instead of surgery, are often a recommendation.

 What’s the Survival Rate for This Type of Cancer?

 In most men, the 5-year survival rate from prostate carcinoma is almost 100%.
 But, if the condition has spread outside the prostate gland and affects neighboring parts of the human body, the rate can drop to 31%.

 That’s why for some tumors, early screening is critical.
 Doctors can spot the illness in its early phases and manage it before it becomes a real threat.
 Plus, the sooner you detect the problem, the easier it can be to manage.
 You could only detect prostate carcinoma early with PSA testing.

 So, those at risk or have someone in the family who has developed the condition may benefit from regular screening.
 But, before you do any tests, you must consult with a doctor.
 They will let you know the best approach for your condition and whether or not you need screening and testing.